-Northern contributions to the war were prevalent in areas like industry and politics, but also within local communities as well as privately between relatives and households.1 Northern industrial superiority, although more well-known, was not the only contribution that union forces had in their favor.2 Because Minnesota was a new state, many of its institutions at the state level were still being developed.3
+Northern contributions to the war were prevalent in areas like industry, politics, within local communities and privately between relatives and households.
+Northern industrial superiority although more well-known was not the only contribution that Union forces had in their favor.
+Because Minnesota was a new state many of its institutions at the state level were still being developed.

-Since Minnesota was not as established as other states, many aspects of daily life were determined and supported by local communities.4 When the war began, things like recruiting and supplying troops was most commonly done at the local level.
-As the war went on communities and individuals did what they could to make up for any shortcomings in federal or state support.5 This reflected the attitude of self-reliance that was necessary for many of the people living on the prairie.6
+Since Minnesota was not as established as other states, many aspects of daily life were determined and supported by local communities.
+When the war began things like recruiting and supplying troops was most commonly done at the local level.
+As the war went on communities and individuals did what they could to make up for any shortcomings and federal or state support.
+This reflected the attitude of self-reliance that was necessary for many of the people living on the Prairie.

-1 Marilyn Mayer Culpepper.
+&lt;sup>1 Marilyn Mayer, Culpepper.
 Trials and Triumphs: Women of the American Civil War.
 (East Lansing: Michigan State University Press, 1991), 123-127

-2 William L. Shea, and Terrance J. Winschel, Vicksburg is the Key: The Struggle for the Mississippi River.
+&lt;sup>2 William L. Shea, and Terrance J. Winschel, Vicksburg is the Key: The Struggle for the Mississippi River.
 (Lincoln: University of Nebraska Press, 2003), 5

-3 Theodore Christian.
+&lt;sup>3 Theodore Christian.
 Blegen, Minnesota a History of the State (Minneapolis: University of Minnesota Press, 1975), 220-226

-4 Jocelyn Wills.
-Boosters, Hustlers, and Speculators: Entrepreneurial Culture and the Rise of Minneapolis and St. Paul, 1849-1883 (St. Paul, MN: Minnesota Historical Society Press, 2005), 13-14
+&lt;sup>4 Jocelyn, Wills, Boosters, Hustlers, and Speculators: Entrepreneurial Culture and the Rise of Minneapolis and St. Paul, 1849-1883 (St. Paul, MN: Minnesota Historical Society Press, 2005), 13-14

-5 Jocelyn Wills.
-Boosters, Hustlers, and Speculators: Entrepreneurial Culture and the Rise of Minneapolis and St. Paul, 1849-1883 (St. Paul, MN: Minnesota Historical Society Press, 2005), 17
+&lt;sup>5 Jocelyn, Wills, Boosters, Hustlers, and Speculators: Entrepreneurial Culture and the Rise of Minneapolis and St. Paul, 1849-1883 (St. Paul, MN: Minnesota Historical Society Press, 2005), 17

-6 John Isch.
-A Battle for Living: The Life and Experiences of Lavina Eastlick (New Ulm, Minn: Brown County Historical Society, 2012), 43
+&lt;sup>6 John, Isch, A Battle for Living: The Life and Experiences of Lavina Eastlick (New Ulm, Minn: Brown County Historical Society, 2012), 43

-Due to the rural nature of Minnesota and its frontier lifestyle, many individuals had learned or were learning how to rely on themselves and their immediate communities to sustain themselves.7 When Minnesota became involved in the war, these attitudes were put behind efforts to support loved ones and community members on the front lines.8
+Due to the rural nature of Minnesota and its frontier lifestyle, many individuals had learned or were learning how to rely on themselves and their immediate communities to sustain themselves.
+When Minnesota became involved with the war these attitudes were put behind efforts to support loved ones and community members on the front lines.

-Women in particular experienced many changes in their roles and abilities to engage in activities that were traditionally reserved for men.9 This too was rooted in the harsh conditions the of Minnesota frontier where survival took priority over social mores.
-Women ran and maintained households, properties and businesses while the men were at war.10 This would not have likely been the case prior to the war but was a great opportunity to change these roles.
+Women in particular experienced many changes in their roles and abilities to engage in activities that were usually reserved for men.
+This too was rooted in the harsh conditions the of Minnesota frontier where survival took priority over social mores.
+Women ran and maintained households, properties and businesses while the men were at war.
+This would not have likely been the case prior to the war but was a great opportunity to change these roles.

 Minnesota's influx of settlers from Europe and the eastern United States created a surge in its population just prior to the war.
-The Homestead act also fueled this dramatic increase in population and establishment of communities.11 While most communities were centered around things like agriculture or logging, Saint Paul was a hub for those arriving in the area.
-Aside from what is now the Twin Cities area, most towns were very localized and comprised of the families farming the area.12
+The Homestead act also fueled this dramatic increase in population and establishment of communities.
+While most communities were centered around things like agriculture or logging Saint Paul was a hub for those arriving in the area.
+Aside from what is now the Twin Cities area most towns were very localized and comprised of the families farming area.

-This sense of community would later contribute to the drive for support of troops and the acceptance of women moving into different positions.
-At the onset of the war, Governor Alexander Ramsey felt the need to solidify Minnesota's standing within the union and pledged
+This sense of community would later contribute to the drive for support of the troops and the acceptance of women moving into different positions.
+At the onset of the war the governor felt the need to solidify Minnesota's standing within the union and pledged Minnesota troops for

-7 John Isch.
-A Battle for Living: The Life and Experiences of Lavina Eastlick (New Ulm, Minn: Brown County Historical Society, 2012), 39
+&lt;sup>7 John, Isch, A Battle for Living: The Life and Experiences of Lavina Eastlick (New Ulm, Minn: Brown County Historical Society, 2012), 39